tbielawa/bitmath/README.md

 Supported operations:

-- Basic arithmetic: addition, subtraction, multiplication, division
+- Basic arithmetic: addition, subtraction, multiplication, division, sorting

 Math works mostly like you expect it to, except for the special cases where we mix bitmath types with Number types, and operations where two